adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 # Montana

 Leaving Wyoming was bittersweet.
-On the one hand we were leaving an incredible beautiful state, but on the other hand we were about to enter another state with a similar reputation.
+On the one hand we were leaving an incredibly beautiful state, but on the other hand we were about to enter another state with a similar reputation.

 ![Montana state sign](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-0/p600x600/15069010_10207832645874306_3120064244606464471_o.jpg)